Demographics of Montreal: Religion

+City of Montreal

 The Greater Montreal Area is predominantly Roman Catholic; however, weekly church attendance in Quebec is among the lowest in Canada.
 Historically Montreal has been a centre of Catholicism in North America with its numerous seminaries and churches, including the Notre-Dame Basilica, the Cathédrale Marie-Reine-du-Monde, and Saint Joseph's Oratory.
 Some 62.4% of the total population is Christian, largely Roman Catholic (52.8%), primarily due to descendants of original French settlers, and others of Italian and Irish origins.
 Protestants which include Anglican, United Church, Lutheran, owing to British and German immigration, and other denominations number 5.90%, with a further 3.7% consisting mostly of Orthodox Christians, fuelled by a large Greek population.
 There is also a number of Russian and Ukrainian Orthodox parishes.
 Islam is the largest non-Christian religious group, with 154,540 members, the second-largest concentration of Muslims in Canada at 9.6%.
 The Jewish community in Montreal has a population of 90,780.
 In cities such as Côte Saint-Luc and Hampstead, Jewish people constitute the majority, or a substantial part of the population.
 As recently as 1971 the Jewish community in Greater Montreal was as high as 109,480.
 Political and economic uncertainties led many to leave Montreal and the province of Quebec.

 The religious breakdown of the population of Montreal is: